 Law librarianship, diversity issues, historical and current perspectives on civil rights, law and literature.

 M.L., University of Washington, 1990; J.D., Washburn, 1989; B.M.E., Wichita State University, 1980.

 Reference Librarian, Louisville 1990-94; Librarian, Kansas, 1994-95; Associate Law Library Director, Kansas 1995-97; Law Library Director and Associate Professor of Law, 1997-present.

-American Association of Law Libraries; International Association of Law Libraries; Mid-America Association of Law Libraries; Kansas Bar Association; Indiana Bar Association; AALS Section on Libraries and Technology.
+American Association of Law Libraries; International Association of Law Libraries; Mid-America Association of Law Libraries; Kansas Bar Association; Indiana Bar Association.